 The evolution of dark matter fractions within the observable stellar half-mass radius is also significantly different for major and minor mergers.
-In the equal-mass mergers presented here the dark matter fraction increases by $\sim 20$ per cent for a stellar mass increase of a factor of two.
+In the equal-mass mergers presented here the dark matter fraction increases from the fiducial starting value of ~ 40 per cent to ~ 48 per cent for a stellar mass increase of a factor of two.
 This increase is driven by mixing processes during the violent merger process which lead to a real change in the radial distribution of luminous and dark matter (Hilz et al. 2012, see also Boylan-Kolchin et al. 2005).
-For the same increase in mass, minor mergers (e.g. 1:5) result in a four times stronger increase of the dark matter fraction ( $\sim 80$ per cent).
+For the same increase in mass, minor mergers (e.g. 1:5) result in a four times stronger increase of the dark matter fraction (from ~ 40 per cent to $\gtrsim 70$ per cent).
 Here the host galaxy structure is only weakly affected but the effective radius of the stellar distribution increases significantly into regions which were ab-inito dominated by dark matter.
 Therefore only the ruler with which the galaxies are measured is changing (Hopkins et al. 2009; Cenarro & Trujillo 2009; Lackner & Ostriker 2010; Hilz et al. 2012).
+We note that the exact numbers for the final dark matter fractions are determined by our choice of the initial dark matter fraction.
+Our fiducial starting value of ~ 40 per cent might in reality be lower for massive high-redshift galaxies but also in this case we expect similar trends.
 There is evidence for the presence of dark matter in present day massive ellipticals, however the exact amount is uncertain (Gerhard et al. 2001; Thomas et al. 2009, 2011; Cappellari 2012a).
 Most recent lensing observations indicate dark matter fractions (with large uncertainties) in the range of 20-50 per cent with higher fractions for more massive galaxies (Auger et al. 2010; Barnabè et al. 2011).
 These trends are easy to reconcile in the context of an evolutionary scenario where the early formation of ellipticals is dominated by a dissipative formation with little dark matter at the center (see (Toft et al. 2012) for tentative observational evidence) followed by a dissipationless assembly dominated by minor mergers naturally increasing the dark matter fractions.
 This increase would be larger for more massive galaxies which assemble more mass by late stellar mergers (see e.g. De Lucia et al. 2006; De Lucia & Blaizot 2007; Guo & White 2008; Oser et al. 2010, 2012; Lackner et al. 2012).
 However, predicted dark matter fractions depend sensitively on assumptions about the stellar initial mass function and recent evidence for rising stellar mass-to-light ratios with stellar mass leave less room for the presence of dark matter (van Dokkum & Conroy 2010; Cappellari 2012b; Conroy & van Dokkum 2012; van Dokkum & Conroy 2012; Ferreras et al. 2012).